ruffythepirate/the-octopus-battle/Design.md

 One way is to have a Renderer implementation, another one is to have a wrapper around the logic one that also contains the render logic.
 Either way would work just fine since our game isn't very complex.

+# Thinking

+So I had the great idea that the `gameEngine` would be a pure function that would also operate on states.
+That's great.
+Now the requirement is coming that the Rope perhaps is not a pure function.
+How can I handle this?

+My old model was thinking that most computations are not so complicated, hence it's not a problem that they're residing in the gameEngine.ts.
+Now I'm finding the Rope calculation extensively complicated and for that reason I want to encapsulate it.

+There's a conflict between being able to work with idempotent entities in pure functions and to have more heavy machinary computations encapsulated in a rope class.